dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 worry about.
 That is, unless you are not sure if your mock object will be destroyed.

-How could it be that your mock object won't eventually be destroyed?
+How could it be that your mock object won'type eventually be destroyed?
 Well, it might be created on the heap and owned by the code you are testing.
-Suppose there's a bug in that code and it doesn't delete the mock object properly - you could end up with a passing test when there's actually a bug.
+Suppose there's a bug in that code and it doesn'type delete the mock object properly - you could end up with a passing test when there's actually a bug.

 Using a heap checker is a good idea and can alleviate the concern, but its